 Resources for parishes

 There are resources available for parishes in managing their volunteers.
 These include role descriptions, and volunteer application and confirmation letter templates.
+These are available via a One Drive group set up for the purpose.

 Volunteer role descriptions available include: